Martha, Martha, Martha.

 Instead of playing keep up with the Cratchits (a family who

-all), we choose instead to compete with
+really did have it all), we choose instead to compete with

 the Joneses (who likely share more bills and fewer meals).